 This is a challenging grade 5 hike in a remove and rugged area.
 Trails may be ill-defined, the terrain will be steep and challenging with multiple rock scrambles required.
 This hike is for experiences, self-reliant hikers with excellent navigation skills.

-You will need to carry enough water (I recommend 4 litres) for all of this day, although the final few km are along the Howqua River.
+You will need to carry enough water (I recommend 4 litres), although the final few km are along the Howqua River.

 Max elevation: 1734 m